NearHuscarl/flutter_login/README.md

 Property |   Type     | Description
 -------- |------------| ---------------
 onSignup |   `AuthCallback`     | <sub>Called when the user hit the submit button when in sign up mode.
-It receives a `SignupData` object, with name, password and, if `additionalSignUpFields` is not null, the additional fields filled in by the user in a `Map<String,String>`</sub>
+It receives a `SignupData` object, with name, password and, if `additionalSignUpFields` is not null, the additional fields filled in by the user in a `Map<String,String>`.
+If you can receive the verification code and want system to autopopulate the form with it, then use [ConfirmationController] in your code.</sub>
 onConfirmSignup | `ConfirmSignupCallback` | <sub>Called when the user hits the submit button when confirming signup.
 If not specified, signup will not be confirmed by user.</sub>
 confirmSignupKeyboardType| `TextInputType` | <sub>The keyboard type of the confirm signup field</sub>
 onResendCode | `AuthCallback` | <sub>Called when the user hits the resend code button when confirming signup.
 Only required when onConfirmSignup is provided.</sub>